san-mhe/spatial-transcriptomics-10x-breast-cancer/README.md

 This project presents a reproducible spatial transcriptomics analysis pipeline applied to a 10x Genomics Visium breast cancer tissue section.
 The workflow focuses on rigorous quality control, transcriptional domain discovery, and quantitative spatial interaction analysis to characterise tumour microenvironment architecture.

+Understanding how transcriptionally distinct tumour, immune, and stromal domains spatially organize and interface is critical for interpreting tumour microenvironment structure and potential functional interactions.

 The analysis is designed to reflect systems-level spatial biology approaches commonly used in research institutes such as A*STAR Genome Institute of Singapore (GIS).

 ---